suneel0101/django-easyrest/README.md

 # Django-EasyRest
-EasyRest is an ultra-lightweight (160 LOC) read-only REST api framework.
+EasyRest is an ultra-lightweight (160 LOC) read-only REST api framework for Django.

 # Table of Contents